patrick-vu/patrick-vu.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Assistant Professor/Lecturer of Economics at the UNSW Business School.
+I'm a Lecturer (Assistant Professor) of Economics at the UNSW Business School.

 My research interests are primarily in applied and theoretical econometrics, with a focus on how publication bias impacts the statistical credibility of published research and the quality of evidence-based policy decisions.